springload/wagtail-django-recaptcha/README.rst

 The captcha field can't be added from the admin UI but will appear in your frontend as the last of the form fields.

+    For a more thorough example, <Made with Wagtail http://madewithwagtail.org/>_ (springload/madewithwagtail <https://github.com/springload/madewithwagtail>_) is an example of an open-source site using this module.

 Development
 -----------